lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step01a
     :alt: A screenshot of the default results view for the query.

-    The default results view for the query, with the table at left and the heatmap at right.
+    The default results view for the query, with the table at right and the heatmap at left.

 1.5.
 Exclude the objects moving on unbound orbits.